 Researchers agree that psoriatic disease is an autoimmune disease.
 That means that psoriasis and psoriatic arthritis are actually caused by an overactive immune system.
-But how can your immune system—which is built to keep you healthy—actually cause an illness?
+But how can your immune system – which is built to keep you healthy – be the cause of illness?
 The explanation can be found in the word itself.
 Autoimmunity occurs when the immune system automatically launches an inflammatory response against your own body.

-Researchers who study psoriatic disease are still working to identify the substances inside the body that the immune response mistakes for antigens.
+Researchers who study psoriatic disease are still working to identify the substances inside the body that the immune response mistakes for antigens (invaders).
 One possibility could be certain kinds of bacteria.
 For example, in some cases, streptococcal infection (known as strep throat) can trigger a case of guttate psoriasis.
-Another possible antigen could be antimicrobial peptides, molecules that are a part of the immune system and work as the body’s own antibiotics.
-Research funded by the National Psoriasis Foundation found that a particular antimicrobial peptide can cause an autoimmune reaction in many people with moderate to severe psoriasis.
+Another possible antigen could be antimicrobial peptides, molecules that are a part of the immune system and that work as the body’s own antibiotics.
+Research funded by NPF found that a particular antimicrobial peptide can cause an autoimmune reaction in many people with moderate to severe psoriasis.

 The role of inflammation

 Inflammation is one of the weapons used by the immune system to fight an invader.
-For example, when you catch a virus or develop a bacterial infection, a type of immune cell called a T cell springs into action.
-When T cells recognize something as an invader – also called an antigen—T cells begin an inflammatory attack against the invader.
+For example, when you catch a virus or develop a bacterial infection, a type of immune cell called a T-cell springs into action.
+When T-cells recognize something as an antigen, they begin an inflammatory attack against the invader.